 You may want to bring a sample of minutes you have produced to review and refer to on the day.
 You will be asked to complete a pre-course questionnaire which will help the trainer to focus on individual needs.

-- The importance of a structured agenda to guide people through a meeting
+- The importance of a pre meeting with the chair

 The Difference Between Hearing and Actively Listening